thingsboard/thingsboard.github.io/_includes/docs/user-guide/asset-profiles.md

 ## Overview

 Since ThingsBoard 3.4.2, the Tenant administrator is able to configure common settings for multiple assets using Asset Profiles.

-With Asset Profiles, you can set an individual Rule Chain that will be optimal for working with Assets, and set Queue rules to guarantee message processing.
+Each Asset has one and only profile at a single point in time.
+Experienced ThingsBoard users can notice that the asset type has been deprecated in favor of the Asset Profile.
+The update script will automatically create Asset Profiles based on unique Asset Types and assign them to the appropriate assets.

+Asset Profile allows you to select the [Rule Chain](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/overview/#rule-chain) and [Queue](/docs/{{docsPrefix}}user-guide/rule-engine-2-5/queues/) to be used by the [Rule Engine](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/overview) for processing of the asset data.
 Let's take a look at the settings available in the asset profile.

 ## Create Asset Profile

-To create a custom asset profile, go to the Asset Profiles on the Profiles tab and click on the plus button to add a new asset profile.
+To create an asset profile, go to the Asset Profiles on the Profiles tab and click on the plus button to add a new asset profile.

 {% if docsPrefix == null %}
 ![image](/images/user-guide/asset-profile/asset-profile-add-1-ce.png)